AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Campaign Standard 2.0.0

 * Major version update for [Adobe Campaign Standard workflows](./index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
 This library is now available as an [open source project on GitHub](https://github.com/adobe/aepsdk-campaign-android).

+## February 1, 2023

+### Android Edge Bridge 2.0.0

+* Major version update for Edge Bridge for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
+This library is already available as an [open source project on GitHub](https://github.com/adobe/aepsdk-edgebridge-android).

 ## January 31, 2023